abilian/nephele-smo-fork/README.md

 - **Configuration Management**: Currently the configuraion is hardwired.
 We are enhancing the configuration management system to provide more flexibility and customization options for deployment environments.
 - **Error Handling and Logging**: We are enhancing error handling and logging mechanisms to improve the robustness and reliability of the application.
 - **Refactoring and Modernization**: We are refactoring the codebase to use modern Python features and best practices, including the adoption of a layered architecture, improved configuration management, and dependency injection mechanisms.
+- **Migrations**: We have introduced Alembic for database migrations.
+We need to ensure that the migrations are properly managed and versioned to avoid data loss or corruption during updates.
 - **Type Annotations**: We are adding type hints to all functions and methods to improve code readability and maintainability.
 - **Linting and Formatting**: We are addressing all linting and type-checking issues to ensure consistent code quality and adherence to coding standards.
 - **Documentation Improvements**: We are updating the documentation to include a changelog, improve readability, and provide more comprehensive information on the project.